 In Traditional Chinese Medicine (TCM), acupuncture helps to reestablish homeostasis by balancing the body's Qi, Blood, and Essence.
 From a more western perspective, acupuncture activates the immune system, decreases inflammation, releases endorphins, decreases cortisol, and helps patients shift out of “fight or flight” and into “rest and digest”.

-Orthopedic acupuncture is used to treat sports injuries, repetitive stress injuries, and chronic pain.
-These treatments utilize trigger points, muscle insertions and origins, and nerve pathways to alleviate pain, decrease inflammation, and to stimulate the immune system for a speedy recovery.
+Orthopedic acupuncture, often referred to as "dry needling," is used to treat sports injuries, repetitive stress injuries, and chronic pain.
+These treatments utilize trigger points, muscle motor points, and nerve pathways in the fascia.
+It alleviates pain by releasing endogenous opioids and endorphins, decreases inflammation in the area, and to stimulates the immune system to initiate healing.

 Tui Na Massage